This section aims to answer any questions you may have about any of our products.

 How much weight can the Bushcraft Chair take?

 The chair itself is rated to 140Kg or 22 stone.
-Our suspension kits are designed to match this rating so its for this reason we recommend using the dedicated suspension kit, found hear.
+Every material was carefully selected and a high safety factor used to determin the rating so its for this reason we strongly recommend using the dedicated suspension kit supplied with the chair.

 Can you wash the Bushcraft Chair?